Contexter/Ensemble-Service/README.md

      Generate a script named `generate_main_entry.py` that will be placed in `/service/scripts/`.
 This script updates `/service/app/main.py` to:

      - Include routers from `/service/app/api/routes/`.
-     - Set the custom OpenAPI schema by loading `/service/openapi3_1.yml` to ensure the application's OpenAPI schema matches the specification exactly.
+     - Add middleware, event handlers, and any global dependencies as needed.
+     - Ensure the application is ready to run with Uvicorn.
      - Overwrite any existing `main.py` file and confirm upon completion.
      - Ensure compatibility with Docker and that all paths are explicitly defined relative to `/service`.
      ```